10 Things Christians Should Know about the Tower of Babel

 Here is a video of a well-preserved Ziggurat.

 Overall, we can learn from the story that God’s plan cannot be impeded by obstacles, not even large towers or cities.
 Human arrogance and pride can only take place for so long before God can bring even the largest towers down low.
+The Tower of Babel, a ziggurat structure, teaches us about the dangers of going against God's plan and command.
+Eventually, God's plan had its way, and the people experienced a diversification of languages because of their disobedience.

 Hope Bolinger is a literary agent at C.Y.L.E. and a graduate of Taylor University's professional writing program.
 More than 450 of her works have been featured in various publications ranging from Writer's Digest to Keys for Kids.
 She has worked for various publishing companies, magazines, newspapers, and literary agencies and has edited the work of authors such as Jerry B. Jenkins and Michelle Medlock Adams.
 Her column "Hope's Hacks," tips and tricks to avoid writer's block, reaches 6,000+ readers weekly and is featured monthly on Cyle Young's blog.
 Her modern-day Daniel, “Blaze,” (Illuminate YA) released in June, and they contracted the sequel “Den” for July 2020.
 Find out more about her here.